We’re halfway through summer, and you’re probably running out of ideas to keep your kids busy until school starts back.

 1. Write letters of encouragement

 I love this one because on those ridiculously hot summer days, you can still bring a smile to someone’s face without leaving your house.
-Gather some notecards and fun pens and write notes of encouragement to elderly neighbors who can’t get out much, to widows from your church, or to residents at the local nursing home.
+Gather some notecards and fun pens and write notes of encouragement to elderly neighbors who can’t get out much, to widows from your church, or friends who are sick.

 You may even want to write a letter or send a care package overseas to someone in the military or a family friend who moved away.
 Whatever you choose to do, you’ll be an encouragement to the person who receives your note.